 Last week we released a significant update to Element, our free lattice design software.
 In addition to a major change to our windowing system, we also changed the lattice generation workflow a bit and added the first Element Pro module.
-You can see it yourself by downloading Element Free, but I wanted to briefly run down the changes here as well.

 This is something we've been wanting to do for a long time: Element is now one window.
 For now, open tools appear as a sidebar on the right side of the 3D viewport, but in the near future we'll be resizing them individually to free up even more screen space.